wp-plugins/backwpup/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Schedule easy, and complete automatic backups for your WordPress installation.
 Decide which content will be stored where and when (Dropbox, S3, FTP).
+This is the free version

 == Description ==

 The **backup plugin** **[BackWPup](http://marketpress.com/product/backwpup-pro/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
+Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://marketpress.com/product/backwpup-pro/).

-BackWPup is the number 1 backup-plugin for WordPress with more than 60.000 users, 750.000 downloads and in the top 50 of all WordPress Plugins (checked on rankwp.com)
+BackWPup is the number 1 backup-plugin for WordPress with more than 60.000 users, 800.000 downloads and in the top 50 of all WordPress Plugins (checked on rankwp.com)

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export